ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

 ### OIDC Configuration

-The Apache `/etc/httpd/conf.d/manageiq-external-auth-openidc.conf` configuration file must be updated with installation specific values.
+The Apache `/etc/httpd/conf.d/manageiq-external-auth-openidc.conf` configuration file must be updated with installation-specific values.
 Replace the contents of the file with the actual values based on the installation.

 Example template for the configuration files: